laurarajao/datacamp/README.md

 ReadMe

 Installation guide:
-Open our pneumonia application :
+-Open our pneumonia application :

-You must connect to Azur / Streamlit Cloud
+You must connect to Azure / Streamlit Cloud
 - if Azur :
 Then you click on data-wep-app - Click on Browse and it will run